antonmi/Strom/README.md

 ## A more sophisticated example

 ### The problem
-There are two streams of data.
+There are two streams of integer numbers.
 One have to sum pairs of numbers from each stream respectively, then produce two steams: one with the odd numbers, another with the even ones.

 ### Solution